SlyLeoX/Cyber-Puck/Cyberpuck_ReleaseDirectory/README.txt

 The player on the left can play with the keys Z,Q,S,D, dash with H and use a special technique with K, he can alternatively use a joystick/gamepad if one is connected.
 The player on the right can play with the keys UP, LEFT, DOWN, RIGHT, dash with NP1 and use a special technique with NP3.If the player on the right is actually an AI, the commands are disabled.

+Additionnaly, you can Pause the game with the key ESCAPE and End the Game with the key F9 (although it is more of a debug feature and count as a defeat in the Solo Mode).